Request handlers¶

 A request handler defined this way is called directly to generate a response when a web request matches the route associated with the function (in this case, HTTP GET at the root of the website "/").

-However, to improve the developer's experience and development speed, BlackSheep implements automatic normalization of request handlers.
-For example, it is possible to define a request handler as a synchronous function, the framework automatically wraps the synchronous function into an asynchronous wrapper:
+To enhance the developer experience and improve development speed, BlackSheep implements automatic normalization of request handlers.
+For instance, a request handler can be defined as a synchronous function, and the framework will automatically wrap it in an asynchronous wrapper:

 Avoid blocking code in synchronous methods!

-When a request handler is defined as a synchronous method, BlackSheep assumes that the author of the code knows what they are doing and about asynchronous programming, and that the response should be returned immediately without I/O or CPU-intensive operations that would block the event loop.
-BlackSheep does nothing to prevent blocking the event loop, if you add blocking operations in your code.
+When a request handler is defined as a synchronous function, BlackSheep assumes that the developer understands asynchronous programming and intends for the response to be returned immediately without performing I/O or CPU-intensive operations that could block the event loop.

 Similarly, request handlers are normalized when their function signature is